Group-2D/Demo-Project/docs/source/algorithm.rst

 Algorithm.with_db_functionality.py
 ----------------

-To run the algorithm, press play in a Python IDE of your choice.
-Now, it should work.
+To run the timetable generating algorithrim, you currently need to locate the algorithirm.py file and then run file.

-Use Case Example
+Generating a Timetable
 -----------------

-The user wants to generate the timetable.
-Data should already have been entered into the database, so all the user needs to do is press the button to generate.
-Once this happens the timetable will be generated and the results stored back into the database.
+To generate a timetable, firstly, we recommend population the database (see ref: '_database' and ref: '_Interacting with the System') to prevent errors and to generate the timeable as it requires data from the database.
+Once you run the algorthirm file, the timetbable will be genrated and stored in the database.